-Northrock Barbet puppies are raised using Avidog protocols.
-I am pleased to incorporate their puppy rearing and training techniques as I feel their program has much to offer by way of the enrichment and socialization of young puppies.
+Northrock Barbet puppies are raised using Avidog and Puppy Culture protocols.
+I am pleased to incorporate their puppy rearing and training techniques as I feel their programs have much to offer by way of the enrichment and socialization of young puppies.
 In addition to lots of gentle handling, Early Neurological Stimulation and Early Scent Introduction are carried out with all of the puppies as well.
-There are tons of resources available for new owners on the Avidog website and blog, far too many to list so please go have a look around.
-I especially recommend their 97 Ways to Create Great Puppies e-book.
+I especially recommend Avidog's 97 Ways to Create Great Puppies e-book.

-I feed a species appropriate raw food diet to my dogs and the pups are weaned onto ground turkey with bone and nursing continues until shortly before they leave for their new homes.
-I gradually introduce more foods as time goes on and by the time they leave they are eating the same things as the big dogs in the house.
+At Northrock Barbets we feed a species appropriate raw food diet to our Barbets and the pups are weaned onto the same raw diet that their dam is eating.
+Nursing continues until shortly before the puppies leave for their new homes.
+I gradually introduce more foods as time goes on and by the time they leave they are eating a variety of different proteins.
 I do not require that puppy homes feed raw but I do recommend that they learn about it and consider it as an option.
 For those who are interested, I am happy to provide lots of guidance and information on feeding a raw diet.

 At the beginning the puppies eat together communally but as time goes on they learn to eat from their own dishes, different types of dishes and to eat in different locations (crate, outside, kitchen etc..)
 They also eat meals that are hand fed to them and they experience eating alone by themselves.

-Lots of visitors of all ages come to the house to help socialize the puppies and the pups also interact with our own family members and the other dogs in the home.
-Northrock puppies experience going on car rides, sleeping in crates and the process of housetraining is begun.
+Lots of visitors of all ages come to the house to help socialize the Barbet puppies and the pups also interact with our own family members and the other dogs in the home.
+At Northrock Barbets our puppies experience going on car rides, sleeping in crates and the process of housetraining is begun.

-If you would like to know more about how we do things at Northrock, if you think you might be interested in a Northrock Barbet or if you would like to learn more about this wonderful breed please do not hesitate to contact me.
-I would love to talk dogs with you!
+If you would like to know more about how we do things at Northrock Barbets, if you think you might be interested in one of our Barbet puppies or if you would like to learn more about this wonderful breed please do not hesitate to contact me.